 Could Jodi be responsible for my present situation?
 Could she have made those phonecalls from an unregistered phone, arranged the men in black, the Vladimir Putin lookalike and the car chase?
 She would know the effect that these things would have on me.
 She would know that I have a tendency to blow things out of all proportion.
 It would then be easy for her to get me drunk and then disappear.
 She is in a position to recruit actors to be paparazzi and brutish policemen.
 It would be like casting an advertising campaign.
 But here’s the coup de grâce.
-More than anyone, Jodi knows how much I hate country and western music.
+More than anyone, Jodi knows how much I hate country music.
 But then, why would she do this to me?

 Oh!
 My!
 God!
 Might Jodi have discovered that I slept with …… her sister, Suzi, when she was away at that conference last year?
 I wondered what she had the hump about when she came back from Pilates last Thursday.
 Pilates normally relaxes her.
 I heard a while back that Suzi’s friend, Amy had started going to the class.
 I am aware that Amy can be spiteful.
 She must have dropped a hint about our clandestine liaison into the conversation somewhere.